 P.F.
 Chang’s Chicken Lettuce Wraps Recipe (Copycat)

 Have you tried the Chicken Lettuce Wraps at P.F.
 Chang’s?
 I’ve got the best copycat recipe for you today!
 Finely diced chicken thighs are sautéed with shiitake mushrooms in a killer Asian-inspired sauce, then nestled into butter lettuce leaves and garnished with fried rice noodles.
 It is a super easy, fast, and TASTY weeknight meal.
-The perfect dish for when you are going low carb!
+The perfect low carb dinner!
+Originally published April 11, 2021.

 The other day Eric was looking everywhere for his wallet.
 We hadn’t been anywhere recently and he was pretty sure it was at home, so I kept doing what I was doing (going through my closet, actually, a horrendous task indeed) and left him to it.